 How Big Do Threadfin Butterflyfish Grow?

-In an averaged sized home aquarium of around 150-200
+In an average sized home aquarium of around 150-200 Gallon these Butterflyfish can reach an impressive size in the region of 8 inches.

 In the wild, several species have been seen to reach 9-10” but that’s rare.
 The best size to purchase an Auriga Butterflyfish is around 3-4″.
 At this size, they are hardy enough to cope with traveling and their acclimation into a new home.
 They will also be able to accept most foods at this size.